 Carbon Disclosure Project (CDP)

-Founded in 2000, the Carbon Disclosure Project (CDP) is a not-for-profit charity that supports companies, cities and other entities with measuring and managing their environmental impact through their global environmental disclosure system.
+Founded in 2000, the Carbon Disclosure Project (CDP) is a not-for-profit charity that supports companies, cities, and other entities in measuring and managing their environmental impact through its global environmental disclosure system.

 This is how CDP works:

 - Customers or investors request companies to disclose through CDP